 Damages Available in a Motorcycle Wrongful Death Claim

-If you file a claim for wrongful death in a motorcycle accident case, the type of claim you bring will depend on your relationship to the deceased motorcyclist.
-If you are a surviving family member, you can bring a claim for the full value of the deceased’s life.
+If you file a claim for wrongful death in a motorcycle accident case, the type of claim you bring will depend on your relationship with the deceased motorcyclist.
+For example, if you are a surviving family member, you can bring a claim for the total value of the deceased’s life.
 This type of claim includes damages representing the deceased’s value of life like:

 - Lost of expected income and benefits the deceased probably would have earned if they had not been killed in the motorcycle accident

 - Loss of inheritance that resulted from the deceased’s death and

 - Intangible benefits you would have otherwise received from the deceased, such as loss of companionship, loss of care, loss of nurturing, or loss of consortium